Application and admission: Research Master in Psychology: Individual Differences and Assessment - international procedure

 a) Check your eligibility

-To be admitted directly to our Research Master's program in Psychology, you need to have the following academic background:
+To be admitted to our Research Master's program in Psychology, you must have the following academic background:

-- Bachelor's and/or a Master's degree in a relevant discipline, such as psychology, sociology, organizational sciences, human resources.
+- A Bachelor's or a Master's degree in a relevant discipline, such as; Psychology, Human Resources, multidisciplinary Social Sciences, Pedagogics, Biology.

-- You can apply for admission BEFORE you have graduated, but you must graduate by September 1, 2020 at the latest.
-If your graduation ceremony is after September 1, 2020, please send an email to your International Admission Coordinator at firstname.lastname@example.org before you apply to avoid disappointment.
+- You can apply for admission BEFORE you have graduated, but you must graduate by September 1 at the latest.
+If you graduate after September 1, please contact your International Admissions Coordinator at email@example.com before you apply to avoid disappointment.

 - You cannot be admitted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.